Tracking of Industry Customs Issues

 The Canada Border Services Agency (CBSA) Assessment and Revenue Management (CARM) project is a multi-year initiative that will transform the collection of duties and taxes for goods imported into Canada and will involve major changes to how importers do their accounting with CBSA.

-The CPMA Customs Working Group is working on a series of resources, reviewed by CBSA, to support CPMA members in preparing to be onboarded onto the CARM Portal.
+The CPMA Customs Working Group has developed a series of resources, reviewed by CBSA, to support CPMA members in preparing to be onboarded onto the CARM Portal:

 CPMA members who import products into Canada are strongly encouraged to review these resources and to view the recording of our webinar with CBSA on June 15, 2021.